 Knowing the power of advocacy in building brand trust and driving outcomes, this year we captured, produced and shared a number of advocacy video pieces for our partners.

-The re-election campaign for Dr Kerryn Phelps, MP for Wentworth (Australia), was characterised by community anger and frustration of constituents ‘business as usual’ attitudes.
+The re-election campaign for Dr Kerryn Phelps, MP for Wentworth (Australia), was characterised by community anger and frustration of the ‘business as usual’ attitude.
 We took an alternative approach to traditional political messaging by capturing this anger and negative sentiment from around the electorate, turning it into positive action for the progressive independent.

 Creating a “I’m voting for Kerryn Phelps because…” videos we provided an alternative approach to the traditionally stale policy focused messaging that dominated this year’s Federal election.
 These advocacy spots allowed real community voices to be captured and shared, uncovering to the voters of Wentworth that Dr Phelps embodied their sentiment in an authentic and genuine way.
 These videos saw great success, consistently delivering completion rates higher than her other policy focused video content.
 For every $1 we spent, we earned $3.80 in donations.